 F. Performance Requirements

-Test Type V is a mix of distance accumulation according to a prescribed test cycle and tailpipe emission verifications during and at the end of distance accumulation according to the test Type I requirements.
+Test Type V is a mix of mileage accumulation according to a prescribed test cycle and tailpipe emission verifications during and at the end of mileage accumulation according to the Test Type I requirements.
 Alternatively, Test Type V is the result of multiplying Test Type I results by a DF factor.
-Two- and three-wheeled vehicles shall during and after completion of test Type V meet the performance criteria laid down in point 7. of GTR No. 2 Amendment 5.
+Two- and three-wheeled vehicles shall during and after completion of Test Type V meet the performance criteria laid down in point 7. of UN GTR No. 2 Amendment 5.

 G. Reference Fuel

-The principal performance requirements introduced in point 7. of GTR No 2 Amendment 5 are based on the use of the reference fuel as specified in Appendix 2 to Annex 4 of GTR No 2 Amendment 5.
+The principal performance requirements introduced in point 7. of UN GTR No 2 Amendment 5 are based on the use of the reference fuel as specified in Appendix 2 to Annex 4 of UN GTR No 2 Amendment 5.
 The use of this standardised reference fuel for determining compliance with the principle emission limits set out in point 7. is considered as an ideal condition for ensuring the reproducibility of regulatory emission testing, and Contracting Parties are encouraged to use such fuel in their compliance testing.

-Contracting Parties may continue using reference fuels currently in use in their countries for the principal performance requirements in point 7. on condition that their equivalence with the reference fuel in Appendix 2 to Annex 4. of UN GTR No 2 Amendment 5 in terms of emissions is demonstrated.
+Contracting Parties may continue using reference fuels currently in use in their countries for the principal performance requirements in point 7. on condition that their equivalence with the reference fuel in Appendix 2 to Annex 4. of UN GTR No. 2 Amendment 5 in terms of emissions is demonstrated.

 The alternative performance requirements in point 7. of UN GTR No 2 Amendment 5 are applicable with the corresponding reference fuels.

-With respect to test Type V it is considered to use representative market fuel for distance accumulation and reference fuel for test Type I verification testing.
+With respect to Test Type V it is considered to use representative market fuel for mileage accumulation and reference fuel for Test Type I verification testing.

 H. Regulatory impact and economic effectiveness